 Green Plus is a business improvement program that works on the philosophy of triple bottom line sustainability - meaning we help small and medium-sized businesses improve their bottom line through environmental, social, and economic practices - what we like to call the Planet, People, and Performance aspects of a business.
+Green Plus is about empowering your business through knowledge and targeted feedback to create and implement sustainable practices.
 Green Plus is a university-backed, nationally recognized third-party green business certification that emphasizes improvement through education, networking, and recognition.

 Our mission is to:

 Education: We work to educate our member businesses on the triple bottom line by providing them with all the information and tools they might need to make good environmentally, socially and economically conscious decisions about their own business.
 Part of the Green Plus membership includes access to all of our online educational materials and free one-on-one coaching with our expert sustainability coaches.

 Networking: All of our member businesses have their own personal profile page on our Green Plus National Directory.
 We connect businesses region to region, and arrange opportunities for businesses to meet face-to-face, whether that's at our annual awards and recognition ceremony, or through a casual Friday night happy hour at a local bar.

 Assessment: Our online Diagnostic Survey is designed to assess how your business's social, environmental, and operational practices measure up.
 The survey is applicable to businesses from any sector, from restaurants to accounting firms to manufacturers.
 There is no such thing as a bad score on the Diagnostic Survey -- it is designed to help the Green Plus team determine the best and most feasible course of action to improve the sustainability of your business.